koziniec/ICT291-Unit-Guide/unitguide.md

 ### 3.2 Learning activities & requirements
 #### 3.2.1 Overall expectations
 ICT291 has a prerequisite of ICT169 and assumes the learning objectives of that unit have been achieved.
 If your performance in ICT169 was marginal, then you will find ICT291 a challenging unit.
 You must work on the areas you struggled with in ICT169 and build on a solid foundation.

-The rigorous assessments aim to test your understanding rather than merely your memory.
+ICT291 is a prerequisite for the advanced units ICT372 and ICT377.
+The learning objectives in ICT291 are crucial for your ultimate success in the advanced units.
+The assessments are rigorous and aim to test your understanding rather than merely your memory…

 #### 3.2.2 Learning activities and details
 **Lecture:** 2 hours each teaching week, these will be recorded and availble via Echo 360.